 Whole egg mayonnaise recipe, that will become your favorite.
-It's super easy, has few ingredients and fool-proof.
+It's super easy, has few ingredients, and is fool-proof.
 It's quick too.

 Some people say it's French obviously.
-Other say, it's Spanish from Mahon, an island in Manorca.
-It was developed as a substitute to cream.
-You can read more about origin of basic mayonnaise here.
+Others say it's Spanish from Mahon, an island in Manorca.
+It was developed as a substitute for cream.
+You can read more about the origin of basic mayonnaise here.

-If you don't care about history like me than let's dig in ingredients.
-Mayonnaise has three ingredients, egg, neural flavored oil and acid.
+If you don't care about history like me then let's dig into ingredients.
+Mayonnaise has three ingredients, egg, neural flavored oil, and acid.
 That's it.

 Any oil with neutral flavor works well.
 If you wish to use extra virgin olive oil, you should know it has intense flavor and it might bother you.
 So, use ½ cup of any neutral oil and ½ cup of olive oil for a more balanced flavor.

-You can make mayonnaise in any food processor, immersion blender, hand mix or just with your hand.
-Of course, with hand means stronger muscle and soaring pain in arms.
+You can make mayonnaise in any food processor, immersion blender, hand mix, or just with your hand.
+Of course, with a hand means stronger muscles and soaring pain in arms.

 I'm sharing basic recipe but you can take it further to make Ranch, honey mustard sauce or cilantro sauce, garlic mayonnaise, thousand island sauce and so on.

 Do's -The foolproof secret

 Basically, in mayonnaise, we homogenize oil and watery eggs.
 So a slight mistake can stop this process. and leave you a curdled liquid.